Unbiased Top-k Learning to Rank with Causal Likelihood Decomposition: Abstract

 \section{Abstract}

-Unbiased learning to rank has been proposed to alleviate the biases in the search ranking, making it possible to train ranking models with user interaction data.
-In real applications, search engines are designed to display only the most relevant $k$ documents from the retrieved candidate set.
-The rest candidates are discarded.
-As a consequence, \emph{position bias} and \emph{sample selection bias} usually occur simultaneously.
-Existing unbiased learning to rank approaches either focus on one type of bias (e.g., position bias) or mitigate the position bias and sample selection bias with separate components, overlooking their associations.
-In this study, we first analyze the mechanisms and associations of position bias and sample selection bias from the viewpoint of a causal graph.
-Based on the analysis, we propose Causal Likelihood Decomposition (CLD), a unified approach to simultaneously mitigating these two biases in top-$k$ learning to rank.
-By decomposing the log-likelihood of the biased data as an unbiased term that only related to relevance, plus other terms related to biases, CLD successfully detaches the relevance from position bias and sample selection bias.
-An unbiased ranking model can be obtained from the unbiased term, via maximizing the whole likelihood.
-An extension to the pairwise neural ranking is also developed.
-Advantages of CLD include theoretical soundness and a unified framework for pointwise and pairwise unbiased top-$k$ learning to rank.
-Extensive experimental results verified that CLD, including its pairwise neural extension, outperformed the baselines by mitigating both the position bias and the sample selection bias.
-Empirical studies also showed that CLD is robust to the variation of bias severity and the click noise.
+Unbiased learning to rank methods have been proposed to address biases in search ranking.
+These biases, known as position bias and sample selection bias, often occur simultaneously in real applications.
+Existing approaches either tackle these biases separately or treat them as identical, leading to incomplete elimination of both biases.
+This paper employs a causal graph approach to investigate the mechanisms and interplay between position bias and sample selection bias.
+The analysis reveals that position bias is a common confounder bias, while sample selection bias falls under the category of collider bias.
+These biases collectively introduce a cascading process that leads to biased clicks.
+Based on our analysis, we propose Causal Likelihood Decomposition (CLD), a unified method that effectively mitigates both biases in top-$k$ learning to rank.
+CLD removes position bias by leveraging propensity scores and then decomposes the likelihood of selection biased data into sample selection bias term and relevance term.
+By maximizing the overall log-likelihood function, we obtain an unbiased ranking model from the relevance term.
+We also extend CLD to pairwise neural ranking.
+Extensive experiments demonstrate that CLD and its pairwise neural extension outperform baseline methods by effectively mitigating both position bias and sample selection bias.
+The robustness of CLD is further validated through empirical studies considering variations in bias severity and click noise.

 \ccsdesc[500]{Information systems~Learning to rank} \ccsdesc[300]{Computing methodologies~Learning from implicit feedback}

 \keywords{unbiased learning to rank, position bias, sample selection bias}